luk-s/MisleadLM/README.md

 ## Language Models Learn to Mislead Humans via RLHF

-This repository build up on the codebase of the paper:
+This repository is based on the codebase of the paper:
 > [Language Models Learn to Mislead Humans via RLHF](https://arxiv.org/pdf/2409.12822)

 and extends it to investigate reward hacking in RLAIF.